Venn: Resource Management for Collaborative Learning Jobs: Background and Motivation

-\paragraph*{Impact of resource contention} Most of existing FL solutions that focus on single-job optimizations, such as optimizing for client selection~\cite{oort,relay,divfl}, often rely on the assumption that \fl jobs have access to sufficient number of online devices.
+\paragraph{Impact of resource contention.} Single-job FL optimizations, such as client selection~\cite{oort,relay,divfl}, often assume that \fl jobs have access to sufficient number of online devices at any time.
 However, in practice, there could be multiple \fl jobs running at the same time and competing for the same set of devices, leading to resource contention~\cite{google}.
-This can significantly impact the performance of \fl jobs, such as accuracy and wall clock time.
+This can significantly impact the performance of \fl jobs, such as accuracy and end-to-end training time.

-We analyze the impact of resource contention on FL jobs' performance in Figure~\ref{fig:contention}.
-In this experiment, the resource pool is evenly partitioned and managed by each job, who aims to train a ResNet-18 model for the FEMNIST dataset~\cite{FEMNIST}.
+We analyze the impact of resource contention on \fl jobs' performance in Figure~\ref{fig:contention}.
+In this experiment, the resource pool is evenly partitioned and managed by each job, who aims to train a ResNet-18 model with 100 clients per round on the FEMNIST dataset~\cite{FEMNIST}.
 We vary the number of concurrently running jobs to observe its impact.
 As more jobs share the same device pool, the available device choices for each job become increasingly constrained, leading to a noticeable degradation in the round-to-accuracy performance.
-Hence, evenly partitioned resource pool for each \fl job is no better than a shared device pool in terms of participant diversity.
+Hence, evenly partitioning resource pool for each \fl job is no better than a shared device pool in terms of participant diversity.